LimJing7/ml-stance-detection/README.md

 For the results on this page, we are only listing results that come from training on all english datasets and evaluating on the nlpcc development set.
 We also evaluated on the nlpcc development set after translating them from chinese to english using google translate as a baseline (trans_nlpcc).

 For single dataset results, refer to [single_dataset_results.md](./single_dataset_results.md).
 However, note that some of them might be outdated and trained using previous versions of the code.

+For comparison, the macro-F1 in Hardalov et al. is 0.458.

 ### Different Labels